jmiddleton/cassandra-fhir-index/README.md

 ### Creating an Index

-To create indexes use CQL as follows:
+Then create an index using CQL as follows:

 ```
 cqlsh:test> CREATE CUSTOM INDEX idx_patient_name ON test.FHIR_RESOURCES (content)